 Peach + Burrata Salad | GF

-Ontario peaches.
+Nothing like a real good peach – am I rite?
 Wow.
 C’est magnifique.
-When peaches come into season in Ontario we must show some respect for the glorious peach and make deelicious things with them because they deserve to be celebrated.
-You can make tarts, and pies, and other sweet things but my all time favourite is to include them in savoury dishes.
+When peaches come into season in Ontario we must make deelicious things with them because they deserve to be celebrated.
+My go to move is to include them in savoury dishes.
 Because sweet + salty = bomb.com

 This salad is a classic and there are many variations and spins offs.
-This version is mine and it is the best one (whoops where is my modesty?!) – but feel free to tweak to your preference.
-To make this vegetarian you do not need to include prosciutto, you could add some beautiful heirloom tomatoes as a great substitute!
-Croutons are a real bonus.
+This is my spin.
+And feel free to tweak to make your spin!
+You can make this vegetarian by skipping the prosciutto, you could add some beautiful heirloom tomatoes as a great substitute!
+Trying to avoid carbs?
+Skip the croutons.
+Although the croutons are a real delight.
 I like to shovel the burrata into my mouth with them, but perhaps I should keep that to myself.

 Make, enjoy, repeat, until there are no more peaches.

-- Burrata (could substitute other cheeses like buffalo mozzarella but its not the same sry)
+- Burrata (could substitute with other soft cheeses like buffalo mozzarella, but if you can find Burrata I highly recommend!)

 - Fresh basil